Almost Sure Scattering of the Energy Critical NLS in $d>6$: Introduction

 \begin{remark} \normalfont It is important to note that the above randomisation does not in general improve the regularity of the data.
-In particular, one can construct the cut-offs $\vp_i$, the probability space $\Omega$ and a function $f$ in such a way as to obtain for all $s>0$.
-Note this would hold for any $f$ by orthogonality if it were not for the physical space decomposition which interacts with the derivatives in the Sobolev norm.
-See also \cite{spitz2021almost} and Appendix B of \cite{burq2008random}.
+In particular, choose the probability space $(\Om,\mathcal{A},\mathbb{P})$ to be the product of spaces $(\Om_i,\mathcal{A}_i,\mathbb{P}_i)_{i=1,2,3}$ and the random variables to be given by